 - Fully meshed connectivity to ever-increasing applications in the cloud

-As more companies begin to transition from a traditional WAN environment to SD-WAN; cost, reliability, and security will all improve; however, there are considerations organizations must realize before making the move which a colleague of mine will discuss in a future blog article.
+As more companies begin to transition from a traditional WAN environment to SD-WAN; cost, reliability, and security will all improve; however, there are considerations organizations must realize before making the move.

-If you would like to know more about how an SD-WAN solution and whether it could benefit your business, contact your SE Account Manager, email email@example.com, or call 888.624.6737.
+If you would like to know how an SD-WAN solution could benefit your business, contact your Account Manager, email firstname.lastname@example.org, or call 888.624.6737.